 Swag pickup allows players to pick up their swag anytime during the tournament.
 Similar to our check-in screen, the swag pickup screen allows you to track who has picked up their swag.
 Players have the advantage of picking up swag when they want, and you ensure accurate distribution.

 The judge penalty system allows judges to enter and view penalties assessed during the current tournament.
 Judges are able to enter their own penalties as they are assessed during the tournament.
 Since this system is real time, other judges at the tournament can view both the penalty and the comments immediately after the penalty has been entered.

 Tournament metrics provide an "at a glance" look at registrations for your upcoming tournaments.
 The metrics page shows your current registrations by division, by level (if applicable), and by date.

 Let RK9 Labs provide the devices you need to run your tournament software, including TOM computers with scanners.
 Equipment will be delivered onsite, ready to go with the latest software installed.
 You provide a stable wireless internet connection, printers, and other non-equipment supplies (paper, toner, etc.) needed to run the tournament.
-In addition, RK9 Labs can provide hive management.
-This is oversight of all logistics of data flow in and out of the hive, including check-in, TOM initialization, match slip management, drop slips, penalty entry, and scorekeeper supervision.
+This also includes hive management - oversight of all logistics of data flow in and out of the hive, including check-in, TOM initialization, match slip management, drop slips, penalty entry, and scorekeeper supervision.
 We are there in the hive with your staff, providing guidance, resolving problems, and helping to make things run smoothly.
 These options are provided for an additional fee, and require RK9 Labs to be onsite.